N-ihewulezi/AdventureWorks-Retail-Analysis/README.md

 About the Author
 Nkechi Ihewulezi
-Data Analyst | Microsoft Certified: Power BI Data Analyst Associate I am looking for an internship or entry-level role to apply my technical skills to real-world business challenges.
+Data Analyst | Microsoft Certified: Power BI Data Analyst Associate

 🔗 Connect with me on LinkedIn:https://www.linkedin.com/in/nkechi-ihewulezi/